WPSurfer.com

 Mu-Plugins vs Code Snippets

-Mu-Plugins were usually code snippets managed by code snippets plugins.
+Mu-Plugins can be code snippets and managed by code snippets plugins such as Code Snippets or Fluent Snippets.

-I am not a fan of using additional plugins if I don’t have to.
+I am not a fan of installing and using additional plugins if I can avoid it.

-Code snippets plugins also want you to buy a premium version for unlocking this and that feature so I rather use mu-plugins instead.
+Also keep in mind that code snippets plugins also want you to buy a premium version for unlocking this and that feature.

 Mu-Plugins vs Function PHP File